 Additional gym schedules already exists during the day—weight training classes—but this option squanders a class period that many scholarly students need for academic credit to apply for their most challenging colleges.
 Yet, Seniors’ open Magis periods, when Loyola has not planned presentations or activities, should also serve as optional weight room time.

-Loyola’s core value of “Cura Personalis” teaches that students should work toward a healthy diet and increase their strength, but for students without nutritional meals at home and expensive gym memberships, Loyola must make available resources to care for the body, just as the school does for the mind and spirit.
+Loyola’s core value of “Cura Personalis” teaches that students should work toward a healthy diet (click here for information) and increase their strength, but for students without nutritional meals at home and expensive gym memberships, Loyola must make available resources to care for the body, just as the school does for the mind and spirit.